Prayer & Action

 What is Prayer & Action?

-The Diocese of Des Moines will be hosting our first Prayer & Action mission weeks in 2019!
-These weeks of faith and service will reach out to those most in need in the host communities through the open hands and hearts of teen participants and their adult leaders.
-Throughout a week of Prayer & Action, teens will paint, clean, do yard work, and perform other meaningful tasks for the vulnerable in our Diocese.
+The Diocese of Des Moines will be hosting our first Prayer & Action mission week in 2019!
+This week of faith and service will reach out to those most in need in the host community through the open hands and hearts of teen participants and their adult leaders.
+Throughout the week of Prayer & Action, teens will paint, clean, do yard work, and perform other meaningful tasks for the vulnerable in our Diocese.

-Participants will spend each week in an atmosphere that is free of distractions, allowing them to foster their faith, inspire charity, and lead them closer to Christ.
-The experience will also allow them to get to know other teens from other parts of the Diocese, as they also get to know Jesus.
+Participants will spend the week in an atmosphere that is free of distractions, allowing them to foster their faith, inspire charity, and lead them closer to Christ.
+The experience will also allow them to get to know other teens from other parts of the Diocese, as they get to better know Jesus.